davidbenini/resume/README.md

 - Established demand gen, email campaigning, events participation, sales enablement

 #### Aware Inc., Greater Boston
-*Aware (NASDAQ: AWRE) leveraged a small division to transform a telecom IP company into a biometrics industry leader with 15X revenue growth and tens of millions of end-users globally.*
+*Aware (NASDAQ: AWRE) leveraged a handful of biometrics SDKs to transform a telecom silicon IP company into a biometrics industry leader with 25 SDK, API, and SaaS products, 15X revenue growth and tens of millions of end-users globally.*

 **Vice President, Marketing & Product | 2017 - 2020**
 - Executed go-to-market of our most advanced product, a biometric SaaS platform